 Before the pandemic, most Vhi Insurance operations were carried out in Dublin and Kilkenny.
-Having two sites and the move to remote working for most staff, required during the pandemic, mitigates concentration of operational risk.
-There is minimal risk concentration in operational risk.
+Having two sites and the move to remote working for most staff required during the pandemic, mitigates concentration of operational risk.
+There is low risk concentration in operational risk outside of systemic risks.